apache/accumulo-website/pages/features.md

 A mechanism to ensure that server set times never go backwards, even when time across the cluster is incorrect.
 This ensures that updates and deletes are not lost.
-If a tablet is served on machine with time a year in the future, then the tablet will continue to issue new timestamps a year in the future even when it moves to another server.
+If a tablet is served on machine with time a year in the future, then the tablet will continue to issue new timestamps a year in the future, even when it moves to another server.
 In this case the timestamps preserve ordering, but lose their meaning.
 In addition to logical time, Accumulo has master authoritative time.
 The master averages the time of all of the tablet servers